virocon-organization/virocon/docs/contours.rst

 .. _iform:

-Inverse First-Order Reliability Method (IFORM)
+Inverse first-order reliability method (IFORM)
 ----------------------------------------------

 To create an IFORM-contour one has to specify only the number of points to sample, in addition to return period and state duration.